dodoGames-basement/dodoplugins.js/README.md

 an package for aoi.js v6 as a plugin that loads some of the custom functions it has, for example `$sendColoredLog`

 # setup
-currently i'm trying to figure out so this is my assumption for now.
 ```js
 npm i https://github.com/dodoGames-s-Studios/dodoplugins.js
 ```